MarioVilas/winappdbg/doc/source/index.rst

 The intended audience are QA engineers and software security auditors wishing to test or fuzz Windows applications with quickly coded Python scripts.
 Several :ref:`ready to use utilities <tools>` are shipped and can be used for this purposes.

-Current features also include disassembling x86 native code (using the `diStorm disassembler <http://ragestorm.net/distorm/>`_), debugging multiple processes simultaneously and produce a detailed log of application crashes, useful for fuzzing and automated testing.
+Current features also include disassembling x86 native code, debugging multiple processes simultaneously and produce a detailed log of application crashes, useful for fuzzing and automated testing.

 Download
 --------